jethomas2020/Python-API-Challenge/README.md

     Perform a weather check on each of the cities using a series of successive API calls.
     Include a print log of each city as it's being processed with the city number and city name.
     Save a CSV of all retrieved data and a PNG image for each scatter plot.
-    (Images saved in the Output and Output2 Folders within the WeatherPy folder)
+    (Images saved in the Output and Output2 Folders)

 ---------------------
 ## For Part I,  a few observable trends based on the data: